 Management considers forward-looking information in estimating expected credit losses.
-The Company uses an average of Fannie Mae and Federal Open Market Committee projections of the national unemployment rate to determine the best estimate of expected credit losses.
+The Company uses an average of Fannie Mae and Federal Open Market Committee projections of the national unemployment rate as a regression tool to determine the best estimate of probability of default expectations.
 For the contractual term that extends beyond the reasonable and supportable forecast period, the Company reverts to the long term mean of historical factors using a straight-line approach.
 The Company uses an eight-quarter forecast and a four-quarter reversion period.
+Since adoption, the procedure for estimating probability of default expectations remains unchanged.

 Management considers the need to qualitatively adjust expected credit losses for information not already captured in the loss estimation.
 The qualitative categories and the measurements used to quantify the risks within each of these categories are subjectively selected by management but measured by objective measurements period over period.
 The data for each measurement may be obtained from internal or external sources.
 The Company considers the qualitative factors that are relevant as of the reporting date, which may include, but are not limited to: independent loan review results, portfolio concentrations, lending strategies, quality of assets, regulatory review results and associate retention.
-The qualitative allowance will increase, or decrease based on the assessment of these various factors.
+The qualitative allowance will increase, or decrease, based on the assessment of these various factors.